Install Groovy

 -

-First, Download a binary distribution of Groovy and unpack it into some file on your local file system.
+Download a binary distribution of Groovy and unpack it into some folder on your local file system.

 -